Effectful Mealy Machines: Effectful Streams

 The last ingredient we need for this interpretation is to translate the effectful generators into modifications of a global state, which is a quite general technique~\cite{mogelbergStaton14:state}.
-We declare global state to consist of the pair of seeds that Alice and Bob keep, $\Seed ⊗ \Seed$.
-Our semantics consists of an \effectfulCopyDiscardFunctor{} to the \effectfulTriple{} \(\EffStoch\) of stochastic computations with a global state.
+We declare global state to consist of the pair of seeds that Alice and Bob keep, $\Seed \otimes \Seed$.
+Our semantics consists of an \intro{effectful functor} to the \kl{effectful triple} $\EffStoch$ of stochastic computations with a global state.